dillonforrest/startup/_posts/2015-05-06-unfair-advantages-to-achieve-startup-success.md

 #### Network

 Entrepreneurship is <a href="http://www.dillonforrest.com/startup/introversion-and-entrepreneurship-dont-mix/" target="_blank">not for introverts</a>.
 All other considerations equal, the extrovert will outperform the introvert.
 Knowing people and being able to meet more people are vital.
 You'll have better distribution.
+Have a network and be able to expand it.

 #### Credibility